 I started to become tolerant to the narcotics and then every refill wasn’t enough to get me to the next refill.
 I started to buy them off the streets but still couldn’t get enough to satisfy my appetite to get high and also numb the emotional and physical pain of stooping to this level.
 I was fortunate to still have my family (wife and 2 boys) and my career, but all of that was slowly slipping through my fingers and I didn’t know how or if I could stop.

 It finally got to the point where my wife and parents had enough and so I agreed to go to rehab.
 I went for a month but at the time I only wanted to get my family off of my back and hoped I could learn to use my pills properly.
 Unfortunately with any addiction it is impossible to use occasionally, I had to learn that 1 pill was too many because 1000’s would never be enough.
 I started back on my pill habit within 2 weeks of leaving rehab and 6 months later my life was falling apart again.
-On January 27, 2012 I decided I needed to go back to rehab, but this time I went for myself and not just to please others.
+On January 26, 2012 I decided I needed to go back to rehab so my first day totally clean is January 27, 2012.
+But this time I went for myself and not just to please others.

 During my second stint in rehab and and the first few months into recovery I started to reevaluate my life.
 I finally had a clear head, I was physically healthy again, I still had my family but I wanted to something different.
 I didn’t want to stay in my comfort zone and just be a dairy farmer for ever.
 After some long discussions with my wife we decided we were going to sell all our assets in Canada and move to the Dominican Republic to start an addiction treatment rehab.
 We wanted to give back in a way and help others as I was helped during my stays in rehab.